renesas-rz/rzv_ai_sdk/Q06_expiry_date_detection/readme.md

 "DDst-MMM-YYYY",
 "MMM-DD-YYYY"

+>Note: The separator is not limited to "-", it could be any special character like [`@`,`,`,`-`,`.`,` `, `/`].

 This software could be useful in a variety of settings, such as retail stores, hospitals, etc. where managers/users need to verify the product expiry dates.

-The AI model used for the sample application is [TinyYoloV3](https://arxiv.org/pdf/1804.02767.pdf).
+The AI model as object detection used for the sample application is [TinyYoloV3](https://arxiv.org/pdf/1804.02767.pdf).

+There are 4 classes for object detection.
+- Date : Expiry date
+- Code : Product code if any
+- Prod : Production tag
+- Due : Due date tag

 #### Image Mode